Elango-Sagravia/movie_suggestions/outstatic/content/articles/final-destination-bloodlines-preview.md

 This psychological thriller unlocks the concept of time travel abilities and the map of cheating death, paralleling the [Final Destination](https://www.imdb.com/title/tt0195714/?ref_=fn_all_ttl_2) storyline.
 In a similar tone to the Final Destination, chaos theory loosely inspires this movie.
 The Butterfly Effect explores the idea that visiting the past can cause a ripple effect on the present and future.

+source-Ashton Kutcher and Amy Smart in The Butterfly Effect.
+Source: IMDb

 **Directors:** [Eric Bress,](https://www.imdb.com/name/nm0107774/?ref_=nv_sr_srsg_0_tt_0_nm_8_in_0_q_%2520Eric%2520Bress) J. Mackye Gruber

 **Written by:** Eric Bress, J. Mackye Gruber